Table of Contents

 6. David Warner (Australia)

-Left handed batsman David Warner is known for his explosive hitting and that can mean that his speed between the wickets is often overlooked.
+Left handed batsman David Warner is known for his explosive hitting, and that can mean that his speed between the wickets is frequently overlooked.
 It’s often said that he is one of the best judges of a run and will seldom be involved in a mix up with his batting partner.
+If there is any danger of a run out, his speed will likely negate the threat.

 7. Mohammad Kaif (India)

-India have been one of the most effective forces in limited overs cricket and that could be down to the speed of their batsmen.
-Another Indian entry on this list is Mohammad Kaif who retired from cricket in 2017 and he leaves with the reputation of being one of the fastest cricketers of all time.
+India have been one of the most effective forces in limited overs cricket, and that could be down to the speed of their batsmen.
+Another Indian entry on this list is Mohammad Kaif, who retired from cricket in 2017 and he leaves the game with the reputation of being one of the fastest cricketers of all time.

 8. Brendon McCullum (New Zealand)